OpenBSD

 the commented text "Declare Interfaces" in the beginning of

-Just type: "mg /etc/pf.conf"; change also the first
+"mg /etc/pf.conf"; change also the first command at

-and put your real External Interface there (rl0, nfe0, dc0, etc.) after
+put your real External Interface there (rl0, nfe0, dc0, etc.) like this:

-to the outside world.
-After you are finished with editing, exit with
+"set logininterface rl0".
+After you are finished with

 An example of the beginning lines of the /etc/pf.conf file is here

-and you only need to change the text in red
+and you only need to change text in red color:

 ----------------> example of /etc.pf.conf <-----------------